yacy/yacy_grid_crawler/README.md

 At this time, yacy_grid_crawler is not provided in compiled form, you easily build it yourself.
 It's not difficult and done in one minute!
 The source code is hosted at https://github.com/yacy/yacy_grid_crawler, you can download it and run loklak with:

     > git clone --recursive https://github.com/yacy/yacy_grid_crawler.git

+If you just want to make a update, do the following

+    > git pull origin master
+    > git submodule foreach git pull origin master

+To build and start the crawler, run

     > cd yacy_grid_crawler
     > gradle run